SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-engineer/README.md

 ![Placeholder: Data engineer sandbox learning path](../../assets/images/data-engineer-hdb-resales-learning-path.png)

-> Image placeholder: A learning path showing a data engineer loading HDB Resales data into a Lakehouse, inspecting files and tables, cleaning data, creating curated tables, documenting the data flow, and considering refresh and monitoring.

 ## Supporting artefact

 The starting Power BI file for this sandbox series is stored at: